 With over 50 years of collective real estate experience, our management team is focused on executing our land acquisition, land development, homebuilding, marketing and sales strategy.
 However, the loss of any of our key personnel could adversely impact our business.
-Upon completion of this offering, our management team will own, on a fully diluted basis, approximately % of our outstanding common stock.
+Upon completion of this offering, our management team will beneficially own approximately 17.5% of our outstanding common stock (assuming an initial public offering price of \$14.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus).